himacks/movie-recap-backend/README.md

     -   verifies RESTful data is of appropriate format
 -   routes folder
     -   handles mapping specific api endpoints to appropriate controller functions.

-## To make your grading life easier here's what you can search for in the repository to get to each project requirement

-1. Print/display records from your database/tables.

--   Check Unity Game, or see

-2. Query for data/results with various parameters/filters

-3. Create a new record

-4. Delete records (soft delete function would be ideal)

-5. Update records

-6. Make use of transactions (commit & rollback)

-7. Generate reports that can be exported (excel or csv format)

-8. One query must perform an aggregation/group-by clause

-9. One query must contain a subquery.

-10. Two queries must involve joins across at least 3 tables

-11. Enforce referential integrality (PK/FK Constraints)

-12. Include Database Views, Indexes

-13. Use at least 5 entities